sempare/sempare-delphi-template-engine/README.md

 ## Quickstart

 [Try the demo](./demo/VelocityDemo/README.md) if you want to dive in quick and play with the template engine.

+Quick tutorials on [You Tube](https://www.youtube.com/watch?v=iotzeJv77cY&list=PLjjz4SuVScHreGKEInvrjPtLPMBU6l130).
+The playlist has a few videos that are short (most less than a minute).

 ## Contents
 1. [Introduction](#Introduction)